Helping you free your child of an eating disorder

 Conclusion: parents take the lead

-Parents, never doubt that your child needs you to take the lead at this stage of his or her recovery.
-They may appear capable because they can still solve quadratic equations, but this illness transforms part of their brain, robbing them of the ability to do a whole lot of things safely and wisely.
+Parents, never doubt that your child needs you to take the lead at this stage of their recovery.
+They may appear capable because they can still solve quadratic equations, but this illness transforms part of the brain, robbing them of the ability to do a whole lot of things safely and wisely.
 For those things, you are their surrogate wise person.
 You’re lending them your wisdom.
 You’ll carry them until their body and mind learn that normal behaviours are indeed normal and safe.
-Then gradually you will give your child practice at taking care of themselves until they have age-appropriate autonomy.
-You will have the delight of seeing your wonderful child fly with their own wings.
-We are so lucky that out of all the terrible mental illnesses, eating disorders are perfectly treatable.
-Here’s one young person’s account, which I think says it all:
+Then gradually you’ll give your child practice at taking care of themselves until they have age-appropriate autonomy.
+You’ll have the delight of seeing your wonderful child fly with their own wings.
+We’re so lucky that, out of all the terrible mental illnesses, eating disorders are treatable.
+Here’s a young person’s account, which I think says it all:

 “Before, I’d say, ‘Mom, Dad, I’ll just eat more, I really will.
 I don’t need any more help.’
 And they’d say, ‘Oh, good, glad to hear that.’
 And they’d believe me.
 Now, I say that same thing, and they don’t believe me.
 They know they need to help.
 And knowing that they don’t take my ‘bullshit’ is SUCH a relief.
 It makes me KNOW that this will end.
 Knowing that I can’t convince my parents that I can do it on my own makes me know that I will be able to do it with them – and it all will end … thank goodness.”